infinispan/infinispan-designs/Conflict-resolution-perf-improvements.md

 4. When a cluster is restored from a backup, the clusterwide Merkle tree can be recreated and the new root hash can be compared to the value stored in the metadata.

-NOTE: Utilising Merkle trees in this manner would mean that it's not possible to make changes to how entries are hashed and how the tree is created without an appropriate migration strategy between Infinispan versions.
+> Utilising Merkle trees in this manner would mean that it's not possible to make changes to how entries are hashed and how the tree is created without an appropriate migration strategy between Infinispan versions.

 ## Distributed CR processing